 Backpacking and solo traveling is becoming increasingly popular among women – especially younger women – but it’s important to know what does and doesn’t make for a suitable destination before you set off on your travels.
 This is something that I have some experience with considering I do a lot of travel.
-I am fortunate enough to be well-travelled.
+I am fortunate enough to be well-traveled.
 My latest trip was san diego whale watching in Southern California.

 Although I have had some uncomfortable experiences in some places and wonderful ones in others.
 I’d like to spare you the uncomfortable ones and send you in search of the wonderful ones instead!
 That’s why I’ve put together this article to showcase and highlight some of the best solo female travel destinations on the face of the planet.
 If you’ve got the travel itch – which is totally understandable after the events of the past year – here are a few places I think are well worth your consideration!

 Portugal has become a big favorite with social media “influencers” in recent years.
 I presume somebody – probably Portugal’s tourist board, now that I think about it – pays marketing influencers to come and take their pictures and post their “inspiring” captions.
 Even a stopped clock is right once a day, though, and influencers occasionally have a point.
 They’re definitely right about Portugal.
-It’s one of the most beautiful countries in the world, but sometimes gets overlooked because of its proximity to Spain.
+It’s one of the most beautiful countries in the world but sometimes gets overlooked because of its proximity to Spain.
 Spain is far more popular as a vacation destination, and it never occurs to most people to cross the border into Portugal and find out what’s there.
 They really should, because Portugal has much to offer.
 From Lisbon to the Algarve, it’s a country of cliffs, beaches, vineyards, fishing villages, and incredible food.

 Most people think of Rome when they think of Italy.
 Like the warriors of old, they hear the call of the Colosseum – which just so happens to be the name of an extremely popular gambling game.
-I make that comparison not only because visiting Rome can be so expensive that you’d need a slots jackpot to pay for it, but because slots are about lining everything up in a perfect order.
+I make that comparison not only because visiting Rome can be so expensive that you’d need a slots jackpot to pay for it, but because slots are about lining everything up in perfect order.
 If you don’t get at least three winning symbols in a row at Rainbow Riches Casino, which has recently been reviewed by sistersite.co.uk, you’ll win nothing in most games.
 If you don’t fit at least three Italian destinations into a vacation within the country, you’re missing out just as badly.
-By all means go to Rome, but also consider Venice, Milan, and Florence.
+By all means, go to Rome, but also consider Venice, Milan, and Florence.
 Grab a selfie at the Leaning Tower of Pisa.
 Make friends with the locals – they’re usually very happy to see them!
 Italian hospitality is among the best in the world.
 You owe it to yourself to experience it.

 I know I just recommended Portugal as an alternative to Spain, but that doesn’t mean I am ruling out Spain altogether.
 Both countries are worth a visit, and if you’re backpacking, you might even be able to fit them both into the same trip!
 As far as Spain’s attitude to female travelers goes, it’s the only country in the world to have officially banned “manspreading.”
 How anyone goes about enforcing that law is beyond us, but the law exists!
 Another appealing factor to American travelers is that there are plenty of places in Spain where English is spoken commonly because of all the British enclaves.
 Don’t spend all your time there, though – that would be a waste of an opportunity to explore Spanish culture.
 Barcelona is a city that should be on every traveler’s “must-see” list – but there’s more to Spain than Barcelona.
 Make sure you spend a few days on the coast.